Blood Tribe members protest after ASIRT declines to investigate use of force during arrest

 But that process isn't sitting well with Blood Tribe members.

 “We’ve been going through this all our lives and it should stop.
-There supposed to be protecting us, not brutalizing us,” said Panther Bone.
+They're supposed to be protecting us, not brutalizing us,” said Panther Bone.

 The group met at a local gas station before walking down Main Street to the RCMP detachment.
 Blood Tribe members who attended Monday’s protest say they’re concerned about stereotyping.
 Panther Bone says he’s experienced it first-hand.